ibm-cloud-docs/vfsa/readiness_errors.md

 {: #error-1166}

 The gateway from the private subnet is not pingable from the vFSA Ubuntu host and/or from the vFSA node.
 Correct the networking and retry.

+## Error 1168
+{: #error-1168}

+The Ubuntu server is running in rescue mode.
+Exit rescue mode and retry.